Snowflake-Labs/CMSgov-pricing-transparency/README.md

 ### Speeding up ingestion

   This demonstration showcases how to parse the large file; the data ingestion is slow on the current implementation.
 However there are possiblities to parallelize and improve the speed of ingestion.
 These improvements are left to adopters of this demo.

+## MAIN CONCERN FOR NOW (Being worked upon):
+ - Improve the speed of ingestion (from 4+ hours to down)
+ - Talk to product team on how to address this issue